How much does property maintenance cost in Thailand

 Service Type Monthly Fee Coverage

-Full-Service Rental Management 10–20% of rental income Guest service, marketing, repairs
+Full Rental Management 10–25% of rental income Guest services, marketing, repairs

 Regional Cost Comparison